Original Saltwater Fly Patterns

 Green Diablo (1996)

 I developed the Green Diablo to address the stark need for effective crab imitations for northern sight-fishing for striped bass – there were none specifically intended for stripers when I began exploring this emergent fishery circa 1990.
 Early trial patterns were surprisingly similar to the final design, but they were bland and much simpler (I still have them).
 I knew from a life of striper fishing how important crabs and other crustaceans are to stripers, so I set out to design a fly that was easy to tie, easy to cast, and would fool the fish consistently – especially in estuarine environments.
-The Diablo was a radical departure in crab fly design in that it was soft impressionistic pattern with inherent lifelike action, which was quite unlike other, stiffer, crab pattern “sculptures” in that era.
-Not by intent, but in hindsight the Diablo design is remarkably similar to the Wooly Bugger, a freshwater pattern that I now acknowledge as the parent of the Diablo crab design.
+The Diablo was a radical departure in crab fly design in that it is a soft impressionistic pattern with inherent lifelike action, which was quite unlike other, stiffer crab pattern “sculptures” of the era.
+Not by intent, but in hindsight the Diablo design is remarkably similar to the Wooly Bugger, a freshwater pattern that I acknowledge as the parent of the Diablo Crab design.

 HOOK: Daiichi 2546 or TMC 811S, size 4 – 2